joaokalva/supabase_social_auth/README.md

-# Supabase SvelteKit User Management
+# Supabase + SvelteKit User Auth Template

+Supabase docs are a bit confusing and some outdated, so this is a template if you are only interested in setting up Social Auth with Sveltekit.

+- Can read/update per-user settings and notes, part extraced from https://github.com/supabase/supabase/blob/master/apps/docs/content/guides/auth/server-side/sveltekit.mdx
 - This repo is a modified version of https://github.com/supabase/supabase/tree/master/examples/user-management/sveltekit-user-management
-- Can read and update per-user account settings and notes, taken from https://github.com/supabase/supabase/blob/master/apps/docs/content/guides/auth/server-side/sveltekit.mdx
-- Clean template for social authentication for login
-- SQL code below has been updated and has been tested
+- SQL code below has been updated and tested

+___

 ## Build from scratch